pezgrrl/ReactProject2/README.md

 Front-End React was handled by Riley, Dakota, Jake Back-End implementation was handled by Aman, Jill and Jake

-### Note: to run the repo you will need the follow:
+### Note: to run the repo you will need the following:
-* to have a mysql server running
+* have a mysql server running
-* to install the npm packages for react/express package.jsons
+* install the npm packages for react/express package.jsons
-* to have a.env file with the db name/username/password
+* have a.env file with the db name/username/password
-* to type to the cli "npm run dev"
+* type to the cli "npm run dev"

 https://project2-crypto.herokuapp.com/